Podiatry/Chiropody

 What do we treat?

-Routine treatments – For corns, call, cracked heels, painful nails, verrucae and foot deformities such as bunions and hammer toes.
+Routine treatments – For corns, calluses, cracked heels, painful nails, verrucae and foot deformities such as bunions and hammer toes.

 Nail Surgery – A permanent solution of ingrown toe nails or a thickened toe nail under local anaesthetic.

-Biomechanics – This is the assessment of the lower limb and foot in order to treat conditions such as heel, knee and back pain, plantar faciitis, aching legs, Morton’s neuroma and metatarsagia.
+Biomechanics – This is the assessment of the lower limb and foot in order to treat conditions such as heel, knee and back pain, plantar fasciitis, aching legs, Morton’s neuroma and metatarsalgia.
 These complaints can be treated effectively with the use of pre-moulded orthotic devices and exercise.